edit4i/gh-bpe-openai-go/README.md

 go get github.com/edit4i/gh-bpe-openai-go
 ```

+> For now, the github action is not working properly, so you'll need to build from source.
+But will update this ASAP

 The appropriate library for your platform is included in the package and will be automatically used during compilation.

 ### Building from Source